How did the Bubonic Plague make the Italian Renaissance possible

-In the south of Italy the opposite occurred, here, since the Norman kings, the aristocracy had been consolidating feudalism.
-After the Black Death, the elite responded to the labor shortages by strengthening the restrictions on the peasants and thereby strengthened feudalism in southern Italy.
-The consequences of the plague resulted in a growing divide between the North and South of Italy that persists to this day.
+In the south of Italy, the opposite occurred.
+Here, since the Norman kings, the aristocracy had been consolidating feudalism.
+After the Black Death, the elite responded to the labor shortages by strengthening the peasants' restrictions and thereby strengthened feudalism in southern Italy.
+The plague's consequences resulted in a growing divide between the North and South of Italy that persists to this day.
 In general, after a period of recovery, much of Italy became very wealthy as a more sophisticated economy emerged, especially in the North of Italy.
-This was crucial, as the increased wealth of Italy allowed the elite, such as the De Medici’s in Florence to become the patrons of great artists such as Michelangelo and Leonardo da Vinci.
+This was crucial, as Italy's increased wealth allowed the elite, such as the De Medicis in Florence, to become the patrons of great artists such as Michelangelo and Leonardo da Vinci.

 Initially, in Italy, the plague led to a revival in religion among many.
 The middle ages was a time when people believed that events are a result of God’s will.
 Many viewed the plague as punishment for God for the wickedness and immorality of the people.
 There was an upsurge in religious observance, and many sections of the public became swept by religious fervor, as many sincerely believed that the Black Death was a sign that the end of the world was coming.
 Religious fanaticism spread throughout the peninsula and many men and women performed in extreme religious practices, such as the flagellants.
 The flagellants whipped themselves into a frenzy to atone for their sins.
-The Church suffered greatly during the plague, many priests and especially monks died.
-The monasteries proved ideal breeding grounds for the plague while many priests contracted the sickness as they gave the last rites to the dying.
+The Church suffered greatly during the plague.
+Many priests and especially monks died.
+The monasteries proved ideal breeding grounds for the plague while many priests contracted the sickness as they gave the dying's last rites.